Vitrectomy

 Vitrectomy Surgery, Step-by-Step

-- A vitrectomy probe
+- A vitrectomy probe can be inserted.

 - Depending on the surgical type, other steps, such as fixing a retinal detachment or doing laser treatment, will be done after the vitrectomy is completed.